Parliamentary.ai

 Groups Affected

-• Health and social care staff in England: Required to undertake mandatory training, potentially impacting workload and requiring time investment.
+• Health and social care staff in England: Required to undertake mandatory training, potentially impacting their workload and requiring time away from other duties.

-• People with learning disabilities and autism: Potentially benefit from improved care and understanding from trained professionals.
+• Individuals with learning disabilities and autism: Potentially benefit from improved care and support due to better-trained staff.

-• Families of people with learning disabilities and autism: May see improvements in the care and support received by their loved ones.
+• Families of individuals with learning disabilities and autism: May benefit from improved services and staff understanding.

-• Training providers: May see increased demand for training services.
+• Training providers: May experience increased demand for training services.

 Powered by nyModel